Hymns/Spheres

+Recording

+The original liner notes state:These improvisations were recorded on the "Trinity Organ", the larger of the two Karl Joseph Riepp (1710–1775) organs at the Benedictine Abbey Ottobeuren.

-The liner notes on the album state "No overdubs, technical ornamentations or additions were utilized, only the pure sound of the organ in the abbey is heard.
+No overdubs, technical ornamentations or additions were utilized, only the pure sound of the organ in the abbey is heard.

 Many of the unique effects, although never before used, were accomplished by pulling certain stops part way, while others remain completely open or closed.

-Amazingly, baroque organs have always had this capability."
+Amazingly, baroque organs have always had this capability.

-The original double vinyl album was not reissued on compact disc until 2013.
-There is also a CD (Spheres, ECM 1302) with a selection of tracks: Spheres (1st, 4th, 7th, 9th Movement).